flatpak/flatpak-docs/docs/basic-concepts.rst

 Basic concepts
 ==============

 Flatpak can be understood through a small number of key concepts.
-It is useful to be familiar with these before learning about how to use Flatpak from the command line, or how to build applications.
+It is useful to be familiar with these before learning about how to use Flatpak from the command line, or using it to build applications.

 .. image:: ../images/diagram.svg